Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 _See a detailed list of all the options in gmx_MMPBSA input file [here](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#the-input-file) as well as several [examples](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#sample-input-files)_

-### Types of calculations you can do
-There are many different options for running gmx_MMPBSA.
-Among the types of calculations you can do are:
-* **Normal binding free energies**, with either PB or GB implicit solvent models.
-Each can be done with either 1, 2, or 3 different trajectories, but the complex, receptor, and ligand topology files must all be defined.
-The complex trajectory must always be provided.
-Whichever trajectories of the receptor and/or ligand that are NOT specified will be extracted from the complex trajectory.
-This allows a 1-, 2-, or 3-trajectory analysis.
-All PB calculations and GB models can be performed with just AmberTools via the mmpbsa_py_energy program installed with MMPBSA.py.
-* **Stability** calculations with any calculation type.
-* **Alanine scanning** with either PB or GB implicit solvent models.
-All trajectories will be mutated to match the mutated topology files, and whichever calculations that would be carried out for the normal systems are also carried out for the mutated systems.
-Note that only 1 mutation is allowed per simulation, and it must be to an alanine.
-If mutant_only is not set to 1, differences resulting from the mutations are calculated.
-This option is incompatible with intermediate NetCDF trajectories (see the netcdf = 1 option above).
-This has the same program requirements as option 1 above.
-* **Entropy corrections**.
-An entropy term can be added to the free energies calculated above using either the quasi-harmonic approximation, the normal mode approximation or interaction entropy approximations.
-Calculations will be done for the normal and mutated systems (alanine scanning) as requested.
-Normal mode calculations are done with the mmpbsa_py_nabnmode program included with AmberTools.
-* **Decomposition schemes**.
-The energy terms will be decomposed according to the decomposition scheme outlined in the idecomp variable description.
-This should work with all of the above, though entropy terms cannot be decomposed.
-APBS energies cannot be decomposed, either.
-Neither can PBSA surface area terms.
-This functionality requires sander from the Amber 11 (or later) package.
-* **QM/MMGBSA**.
-This is a binding free energy (or stability calculation) using the Generalized Born solvent model allowing you to treat part of your system with a quantum mechanical Hamiltonian.
-See [“Advanced Options”](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#Advanced-Options) for tips about optimizing this option.
-This functionality requires sander from the Amber package.
-* **MM/3D-RISM**.
-This is a binding free energy (or stability calculation) using the 3D-RISM solvation model.
-This functionality is performed with rism3d.snglpnt built with AmberTools.
-* **Membrane Protein MMPBSA**.
-Calculate the MMPBSA binding free energy for a ligand bound to a protein that is embedded into a membrane.
-Only use_sander=1 is supported.

 ### Calling gmx_MMPBSA from the command-line
 gmx_MMPBSA is invoked through the command line as follows: